-Once the baby is born, breastmilk is their only friend but with time around 7 months, when they start sitting, finger foods get introduced.
-This is the most thrilling and nail-biting time.
-The time when the maximum mess is created with all types of probable reactions and possible choking threats, a challenging time for the parents indeed.
+Once the baby is born, breastmilk is their only friend.
+But with time around 7 months, when they start sitting, finger foods get introduced.
+The time of selecting finger food for babies is the most thrilling and nail-biting time.
+The time when the maximum mess is created with all types of probable reactions and possible choking threats is a challenging time for the parents indeed.

-These are foods that are almost the size of a bite, easy to eat, small pieces that the baby can eat independently without being fed.
+These are foods that are almost the size of a bite, easy to eat, and small pieces that the baby can eat independently without being fed.
 This activity is quite fun-filling for the baby and also a significant move toward the baby’s independence.
 This is a great step to even enhance his motor skills.

-There is no set time for the babies as all are different, yet between 8 and 9 months of age, the baby starts giving indications that she’s ready to start off with finger foods either by snatching your food and sometimes taking the cutlery from you.
+There is no set time for the babies as all are different.
+Yet between 8 and 9 months of age, the baby starts giving indications that she’s ready to start off with finger foods.
+They either snatch your food or sometimes take the cutlery from you.

 This means to make sure the baby can pick up small or bite-size objects between the thumb and the forefinger.
-If the baby does not have a pincher grasp and is unable to pick up food when offered, he can become frustrated and this could develop a negative correlation between the foods and eat independently.
+If the baby does not have a pincer grasp and is unable to pick up food when offered, he can become frustrated.
+This could develop a negative correlation between the foods and eating independently.

 Many parents are worried to find out if the food given to the baby is enough for them.
 The finger foods are also not given much to the child initially and due to not too developed motor skills, half of the pieces keep getting dropped.

 It is thus best to let them enjoy and eat at their own pace and not rush to finish the same as they are still learning.
-It is advisable to offer a healthy and balanced diet for the baby so that the nutritious foods are being served in the right amount.
+It is advisable to offer a healthy and balanced diet for the baby so that nutritious foods are being served in the right amount.
 Finger food alone cannot satiate the hunger so other items should be such that they are filling for the baby.